Car theft: The top cities for stolen vehicles in Canada (IBC)

 Ella Brown, Marketing Assistant

-Car theft has become a growing concern across Canada, with alarming spikes in theft claims and costs affecting urban centers from coast to coast.
+Car theft has become a growing concern across Canada, with alarming spikes in theft claims that top over $1.5 billion for insurance companies and are affecting urban centres from coast to coast.
 The Insurance Bureau of Canada (IBC) has released new data that highlights the most affected cities in Atlantic Canada, Alberta, and Ontario.
-These figures not only reflect the severity of the problem but also underscore the need for immediate and coordinated action to protect Canadians and their vehicles.
+This report complements the top 10 stolen vehicles in Canada report that the Équité Association publishes yearly.
+Both reports not only reflect the severity of the problem but also underscore the need for immediate and coordinated action to protect Canadians and their vehicles.

 Key takeaways on car theft in Canada